 To maintain agility while accelerating speed to market, organizations have adopted agile development and entrusted AppDev and DevOps teams to deliver on strategic business imperatives.
 A developer, with the click of a button, can automate the build, testing, deployment, operation, and monitoring of new code that may change the world.

-Application security is intrinsically integrated into the application development lifecycle, regardless of architecture, cloud, or framework.
+Application security is intrinsically Iintegrated security into the application development lifecycle, regardless of architecture, cloud, or framework. and CI/CD pipeline to protect apps at the speed of business.

-F5 protects the most apps with the highest real-world security with less friction—in the network, in the cloud, and in the application architecture—to accelerate digital transformation and protect strategic business outcomes.
+F5 protects the most apps with the highest real-world security with less friction—in the network, in the cloud, and in the application architecture—to accelerate digital transformation and protect strategic business customers.

 To effectively manage the growing complexity of securing applications across architectures, clouds, and developer frameworks, organizations need consistency.